TransLink is Metro Vancouver’s main public transit system that includes buses, the SkyTrain, SeaBus and West Coast Express.

 As of the beginning of April, because of reduced demand, SeaBuses have been departing only once every half hour on weekdays instead of the usual once every 15 minutes.
-As of mid-May, however, sailings are again running as usual into the evenings, whereas for a while they had not been.
+Sailings in the evenings were cut back even more.
+As of mid-July, however, sailings are once again running late into the evenings and are back to running every 15 minutes during the day.

 For more details about the transit company’s response to the current pandemic, and for the most up-to-date information about the status of services, see the TransLink website.

 To learn more about how the coronavirus is affecting the Lower Mainland in other ways, see our article about Vancouver COVID-19 Cancellations and Closures.

 The public transit system services Metro Vancouver with a variety of routes and ways to get around.
 The SkyTrain, SeaBus, and buses are used daily by Vancouverites on their commutes and for pleasure.
 West Coast Express trains are used at rush hour times on weekdays.

 TransLink absorbed the BC Transit bus system for Vancouver a while back and created a cohesive network where one card (the Compass Card) can now be used for access to all methods of transportation.
 As well as using the Compass Card for payments, you can also tap a valid credit card when boarding.
 You can also use cash, but only on buses.